” MOM’S DREAMS “

 Velma’s mom said, “Let me tell you how I am able to better relax and enjoy my dreams.
 This is how I make these a pleasant experience rather than a nightmare.
 You must relax with your dream, watch it and remember everything you can about it, and teach yourself to wake up immediately after each significant dream and write down every bit of information in the dream.”

 Velma, her friends Clarabelle, Mary Lou and Dixie discussed all this and life became much easier for all of them in the future.
 Velma would discuss her dreams with her friends, and they would try to come up with solutions together.
-Velma no longer had to coerce her friends into bending to her wishes, she no longer had to steal their clothing to keep them safe, or accidentally ruin their cloths, and they could all work on the dreams together.
+Velma no longer had to coerce her friends into bending to her wishes, she no longer had to steal their clothing to keep them safe, or accidentally ruin their cloths, or make their lives miserable, and they could all work on the dreams together.

 “World War II”